Butler vs. UConn Predictions, College Basketball BetMGM Promo Codes, & Picks - January 5

 Butler vs. UConn Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 5

-Friday's contest between the No. 4 UConn Huskies (12-2, 2-1 Big East) and Butler Bulldogs (10-4, 1-2 Big East) squaring off at Hinkle Fieldhouse has a projected final score of 77-73 (based on our computer prediction) in favor of Huskies, who is listed as a slight favorite by our model.
-The game will begin at 6:30 PM ET on January 5.
+Friday's game that pits the No. 4 UConn Huskies (12-2, 2-1 Big East) against the Butler Bulldogs (10-4, 1-2 Big East) at Hinkle Fieldhouse has a projected final score of 77-73 (based on our computer prediction) in favor of UConn, who we project as a small favorite in this matchup.
+Game time is at 6:30 PM on January 5.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!